 I have doubts regarding that decision.

-Compared with / in relation to (comparison)
+5. Compared to / relative to (comparison)

 Le dollar est fort vis-à-vis de l’euro.